Terminal 2 Expansion

 - NO JUSTIFICATION FOR T2 (Report by Roger Emsley)

-- Write the T2 Developers and tell them there is no business justification for this project
+- Write to the Politicans and tell them there is no business justification for this project

-The infrastructure required to service Terminal 2 includes the newly opened South Fraser Perimeter Road (SFPR); a 17-track intermodal rail yard; additional railway tracks; and container storage facilities.
+The infrastructure required to service Terminal 2 includes the South Fraser Perimeter Road (SFPR), Highway 17; an intermodal rail yard; additional railway tracks; and container storage facilities.
 Not only will these projects industrialize over 1000 acres of prime agricultural land, they'll also require the expenditure of millions of taxpayers' dollars.
+Some of this infrastructure has already been built on lands behind the existing Deltaport.
+It includes warehouses, a logistics centre and a Border Services container inspection facility.
+However that does not mean RBT2 should be built.

 The cumulative effects of Terminal 2 should have been assessed with Deltaport's Third Berth Project, as required by the Canadian Environmental Assessment Act.
-In fact, the SFPR, the Tsawwassen First Nation's container storage facility and the 17-track intermodal rail yard should also have been included in the environmental assessment process for DP3.
+In fact, the SFPR, the Tsawwassen First Nation's container storage facility, the intermodal rail yard and the additional rail track in the Port Subdivision should all be part of a full cumulative impact assessment.
+However that is not happening.

 This piecemeal approach utilized by the provincial and federal governments and their agencies is an outrageous attempt to bypass environmental protection measures and proper public input.

-Terminal 2 must be stopped before it gets out of the starting gate to avoid another democratic travesty like Deltaport Third Berth which, after a flawed and incomplete environmental assessment leaving many issues unaddressed, opened in 2010
+RBT2 must be stopped before it gets out of the starting gate to avoid another democratic travesty like Deltaport Third Berth which, after a flawed and incomplete environmental assessment left many issues unaddressed.
+Furthermore the habitat replacement for this project failed in numerous areas.